Saeed-Aldarmaki/BinaryClassificationBamkSubscribtion/README.md

-Predicting if the client will subscribe to tje bank deposit UsingCatBoost model Scored 96%
+Predicting if the client will subscribe to the bank deposit Using CatBoost model Scored 96%